 An outdoor fireplace can be a great addition if you love spending time on your patio in the evening or at night to add extra warmth, light, and allow you to roast food.
 Fireplaces help control air conditions to guarantee fire quality and make your patio a home with a hearth.
 Fire pits give a more rustic feeling, can accommodate more people, limit vision less, and are a breeze for installation.

 Like patios, walkways serve as extensions of your indoor living space.
 A simple paved walkway connecting your patio to your home can be a great addition, both aesthetically and practically.
 There is a wide range of material types from natural wall stone and clay to cast concrete.
 These allow you to protect the environment of your backyard, as well as make movement two and from your patio and other backyard locations more enjoyable, safer, and convenient.

-When you think gazebo, you might automatically think of a Victorian gazebo: a tent-shaped octagonal wooden structure painted a pristine white with little steps, handrails and ornate trim.
+When you think gazebo, you might automatically think of a Victorian gazebo, a tent-shaped octagonal wooden structure.
+These are usually painted a pristine white with little steps, handrails and ornate trim.
 However, gazebos come in a vast range of styles of roofs, columns, and open or closed styles.
 For a big project, you can have one custom built.
 Building a gazebo can be a great way to integrate electricity into your outdoor space to add lighting, a fan, or even food preparation.
-It’s important to have a foundation for your structure, and root it firmly in there to prevent the weather destroying it.
+It’s important to have a foundation for your structure to prevent the weather destroying it.